-Embracing pluralism in data visualization learning can run counter to the narrative propagated through the media about data scientists and designers as "unicorns" or "wizards" – solo technical geniuses who can use advanced analytical or artistic techniques to tame large data sets into insights.
-Learning activities for newcomers often have to counteract these preconceptions by modeling an alternative meaning-making process that is social and dialogue-based rather than individual and focused on technical skill development.
-While technical and graphic skill development is necessary for data visualization, we would argue that starting with those things reinforces the naive notion that data is about solo technical mastery.
-It communicates, "if you master [sic] the skills then you, alone, can find the one right answer hidden in the data set".
+Embracing pluralism in data visualization learning can run counter to the narrative propagated through the media about data scientists as "unicorns" or "wizards" – solo technical geniuses who can use advanced analytical or artistic techniques to tame large data sets into insights.
+Learning activities for newcomers often have to counteract these preconceptions by modeling an alternative meaning-making process that is social and dialogue-based rather than individual and technical.
+While skill development is necessary for data visualization, we would argue that starting with those things reinforces the naive notion that data is about solo technical mastery.
 We choose to model a process that communicates that answers are best found in dialogue with a community of knowers, who approach a topic area with many perspectives.

 It is significant that all three of the cases discussed above model a process of valuing different voices and producing knowledge through dialogue in group.
-Rather than students being positioned as individual learners in front of computer screens, learning to manipulate a software program, the learning situation is social.
-In the case of the data mural, youth worked in small groups to contextualize the Groundwork Somerville numbers with iconography and narrative, and they worked in one large group to actually paint the mural.
-In the case of the WTFcsv activity, learners work in groups of three to brainstorm questions.
-Some members focus more on questions of data analysis and others may focus more on issues of data formatting or validity, but people learn from their peers.
-These different and multiple lines of questioning are held up as positive by the facilitators in the shareback.
+Rather than students being positioned as individual learners in front of computer screens, the learning situation is social.
+In the case of the data mural, youth worked in small groups to contextualize the GW numbers and in one large group to paint the mural.
+In the case of the WTFcsv activity, learners work in groups of three to brainstorm questions – people learn from their peers' questions.
 And ConvinceMe is an activity conducted in a larger group which intentionally centers the idea of multiple stakeholder voices as well as formulating appeals to those particular standpoints.
 You "win" by making a data-driven appeal to one of those stakeholders, convincing them to move towards the speaker.
-Participants often build on top of previous arguments, trying to help one that failed by adding more information or a different pitch.
-While the first two activities model a social, pluralistic process for deriving meaning from data and their visualization, this last activity embraces pluralism on the reception side of data communication, helping learners understand that different audiences may be moved by different narrative arguments and visuals.
+While the first two activities model a social, pluralistic process for deriving meaning from data and their visualization, this last activity embraces pluralism on the reception side of data communication, helping learners understand that different audiences may be moved by different narrative and visual arguments.

 Conclusion

 As stated at the beginning, one of the reasons that a feminist approach to data is useful and necessary is because of the power differentials and inequalities in the data ecosystem.
 Resources to collect, store and analyze data are not distributed equally, nor are the technical skills to work with data.
 The cases we have discussed, along with the feminist design principles that guide them, represent a starting point for visual-numeric literacy.
-This is an area for further research and evaluation: Does a feminist-informed learning program lead to increased self-efficacy around data and its visualization for more women and people of color?
+This is an area for further research and evaluation: Does a feminist-informed learning program lead to increased self-efficacy around data and its visualization for more women, people of color and other marginalized groups?